 CIS 2352C ETHICAL HACKING I 3 cr. hrs.

 This hands-on course teaches you how to hack into information systems using ethical standards.
 You will learn system and network penetration testing, the tools and techniques used to exploit vulnerabilities such as social engineering, buffer overflows, etc., and how to defend against attacks.
+Prerequisite: CET 1660C, CGS 1135C or Instructor's Approval.
 (TR)